jhogan/core/README.md

-The entity system also supports a robust event management system that allows us to subscribe one or more event handlers to events that happen to the `entities` object or the `entity` object, such as the event when an entity is added to the collection, or when an attribute of an entity changes.
+The entity system also supports a robust event management system that allows us to subscribe one or more event handlers to events that happen to the `entities` and `entity` objects, such as the event when an `entity` is added to the collection, or when an attribute of an `entity` changes.

 `entities` and `entity` classes also support robust validation logic